- What Is a Urinary Tract Infection?

 The unfortunate truth is that women are more prone to cystitis because of the short distance between the anus and the urethral opening.
 The same is true of urethritis.
 There is also a short distance between the urethra and the vagina; therefore some STIs can cause urethritis too.

-Most UTIs can be confirmed with the use of a urinary dip test along with the confirmation of one or more symptoms mentioned earlier.
+Most UTIs can be confirmed with the use of a urinary dip test.
 This is where you are asked to pee in a sample bottle and then a nurse or GP dips in a card, which will change colour depending on the results.
 Men can also be offered a swab test, which is painless.
 This test involves wiping a cotton bud on the top of the penis, which is then sent for testing.

 It would help if you treated a UTI promptly.
 If you do treat it quickly and using appropriate methods, you are unlikely to develop further complications.
 However, untreated UTIs cause serious complications that should not be taken lightly.